phly95/Deck-Upad/README.md

 # Deck-Upad
 An experiment to turn the Steam Deck into a controller with a screen for a remote PC, similar to the Wii U gamepad.

 This is a Work In Progress (WIP), but all major functionality is now working.
+This has only been tested with Bazzite KDE.
+It's quite likely that this will not work in Gnome or any other desktop environment.

 ## Technical Overview
 The project uses **Podman** containers to manage complex, low-level Linux functionality on the Steam Deck, including dedicated network control and virtual hardware binding. **GStreamer** and **PipeWire** are used for low-latency video streaming, and **USB/IP** handles the controller passthrough.